 - No gossip.
 I’m not repeating hearsay or wondering about their childhood wounds or interested in their sex lives (for example).
 I’m critiquing their public personas, platforms, marketing strategies and their social consequences.

-- Must have more than 100,000 Facebook followers.
+- Must have more than 30,000 social media followers.
 This might be a slightly arbitrary metric but I’m taking it as a success threshold.
 At this level of reach (and, presumably, revenue), it’s pretty unlikely my critique could devastate their reputation, business and livelihood.

 - Can’t be anyone with whom I have a direct, 1:1, personal relationship.